On Fast Simulation of Dynamical System with Neural Vector Enhanced Numerical Solver: Discussion

 In addition, we may extend NeurVec in several ways. \begin{itemize} \item \textbf{Generalizing NeurVec}.
 We implemented NeurVec using the simulation data with fixed system parameters and fixed step size.
 Recently, the neural network, as a universal approximator, shows promising results on learning the nonlinear continuous operator.
 Motivated by operator learning,\cite{lu2021learning,li2021fourier} we may add additional dimensions to the input of NeurVec, such as the step size for integration and the physical parameters in the system.
 Then NeurVec can be trained with more diverse simulation data, such that NeurVec can be used with different $dt$ for systems with varied physical parameters (such as $\bm{k}$ and $\bm{m}$ in the spring-chain system~\eqref{eqn:springchain}).

 \item \textbf{Continual model update}.
 Neural networks may sometimes have inaccurate predictions when encountering abnormal situations.
 Therefore, we may need to maintain and update NeurVec regularly to learn from new data.
 The simplest strategy is to retrain the network from scratch, but it needs considerable computing resources to train and memory resources to store the data.
 To address such a problem, we can fine-tune NeurVec via incremental learning\cite{wu2019large} for a small amount of newly collected training data to achieve low-cost model updates. \item \textbf{Numerical solvers and cutting-edge problems}.
-Four forward numerical solvers and four kinds of problems were considered.
-We may extend NeurVec to other types of numerical solvers, such as backward methods and implicit methods.
-These methods are mainly aimed at improving the simulation accuracy, but the simulation cost for one step may be large.
-Furthermore, since NeurVec is open source and easy to use, we believe that it can be applied to more cutting-edge applications in industry or scientific problems. \end{itemize}
+In this paper, we consider four forward numerical solvers and four kinds of ODE problems.
+NeurVec can be extended to other types of numerical solvers, such as backward methods and implicit methods.
+These methods are mainly aimed at improving the simulation accuracy, but the simulation cost for one step may be large. \rv{For more intricate cutting-edge problems, NeurVec may require further tuning of training parameters, neural network architecture, and data processing, as explored in Refs. \cite{liu2022predicting,dresdner2022learning,huang2023robust}.
+Nevertheless, the NeurVec framework we introduce is general and easily extendable.
+We believe NeurVec has the potential to be adopted for more complex dynamical systems.}